 I'm asked how long the clock will run?
 As far as how long the clock will work, that's not an answerable question because of the factors involved.
 The first and most important is the fiber drive gear.
 This is a phenolic resin wheel and does deteriorate over time.
 If that's in good to great shape then the clock will most likely run until that particular wheel wears out.
 Most, if not all, Mastercrafters and Sessions Electric clocks have this fiber (phenolic) gear, which is driven by the motor.
 These drivegears usually break at far too great of a rate.
 I have a small stock of these gears, which are guaranteed to be an exact replacement and if needed these gears add $50.00 to the repair.
 Fiber gear for both Mastercrafters and Sessions.
 The second factor is your household current.
 All motors have a coil inside them and they will weaken or even short out when there is a power surge.
 If you put in the money to get your clock running then put in the money to have it plugged into a power surge protector strip.

 One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one.
 But if you get no reading what-so-ever then the motor's coil is dead and I cannot repair your motor.
 You should still send it in because I may have an identical one in inventory that I can rebuild.
 Please don't assume I have an identical motor in inventory.
 It is extremely important you test the coil before you send the motor and please contact me before you send a motor with a dead coil.
-If I do use a motor from inventory, that increases your costs by $75.00.
+If I do use a motor from inventory, that increases your costs by $100.00.
 If you get a reading, then plug it in for at least 24 hours and see how hot the motor gets.
 If you can hold it with your fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
 If you can't then it's not rebuildable because there are too many shorts in the coil and the motor would not have enough torque to last or perhaps not run at all.
+You can always have me clean and lubricate a motor that is running too hot.
+The "catch" is that I will not warranty nor guarantee it will work more that a few minutes and the $165.00 will NOT be applicable to any future work even if it is to replace that very same now non-working motor.
+Some have taken this chance and it has worked out but that is a chance that you will be taking if you go that route.
 If you don't want to test it with current, then I'll be happy to and do that right off when the motor is received, so you'll know what we're dealing with.